John Kelly 2013

 He is best known for his paintings and large sculptures of William Dobell’s cows – papier-mâché animals used during World War II to confuse enemy aircraft as to the location of Australian airbases.

-Mr Kelly plans to exhibit the work from his fellowship at galleries in Australia, England and Ireland.
+Mr Kelly exhibited the work from his fellowship at galleries in Australia, England and Ireland.